What’s the one piece of content you look forward to the most?

 Over the last several years, content marketing has become more important for us in that mix, because it gives us the opportunities to start telling some of our IKEA stories so we can really share with people how IKEA can improve their lives.”

 Print allows IKEA to deliver on this mission in a way that other channels cannot.

 IKEA wants to make their customers’ lives better at home every day.

-What better route to take than by wedging your brand into the living room of the decision maker.
+What better route to take than by wedging your brand into the living room of the decision-maker.
 IKEA’s print content marketing sits proudly displayed in the homes of their customers for weeks, months, even years.

 Blog posts, television ads, discount sales, billboards, friendly customer services attendants – none of these marketing investments have such an ability.

-IKEA is able to communicate their brand personality with their content, and print allows them to spend more quality time doing it.
+IKEA is able to communicate their brand personality with its content, and print allows them to spend more quality time doing it.
 This outstanding parody of the iPhone 6 release shows you the value of the IKEA catalogue.

 All Apple-parodying jokes aside, this clip kinda explains why print content marketing works.